EthanK1234/Buzz/README.md

-BuzzGame is a simple number game where you count up and replace certain numbers with "buzz".
+Buzz is a simple number game where you count up and replace certain numbers with "buzz".
 You can play by yourself or against a bot.
 1. Pick a difficulty: `easy`, `medium`, or `hard`.
 2. Enter one or more buzz numbers (or type `"random"`).
 3. Choose if you want to play against a bot.